ansarilaith/laith-taha/FunBoard/v2/README.md

 #### Putty

 For the Windows OS, most people use the [Putty](https://www.putty.org/) software.
-I will add some instructions soon (once I have had a change to test it).
+I will add some instructions soon (once I have had a chance to test it).

 #### Picocom